bzkarimi/scaling-Pt-ORR/README.md

 # Scaling relationship for Pt clusters in ORR

 1. Contains all global minimum structures obtained from PBE and PBE0 calculations
-2. PBE and PBE0 energies can also be found on the comment line of xyz files
+2. Gas phase PBE and PBE0 energies can also be found on the comment line of xyz files

 Gas phase cell: 20 A x 20 A x 20 A